-When the company purchases its own shares, then the outstanding shares in the market gets reduced and hence the investors stake increases as the number of shares have reduced in the market.
+When the company purchases its own shares, then the outstanding shares in the market get reduced and hence the investors stake increases as the number of shares have reduced in the market.

-Buyback can be performed either through a tender offer route or through open market.
+Buybacks can be performed either through a tender offer route or through the open market.

-Now let us understand as to how does Buyback of shares affects the financial ratios of the company.
+Now let us understand how the Buyback of shares affects the financial ratios of the company.

 Impact on Earnings Per Share (EPS):

 EPS is calculated by dividing the net income by the total outstanding number of shares during the year.
 Since the company extinguishes the shares bought back, the EPS tends to increase.

 Let us understand this with the help of an example:

 Outstanding Shares – 100 crore shares at the beginning of the year.